 In 1974, this mechanism was largely replaced by a new electro-hydraulic system, designed for greater efficiency.

 We hope you enjoyed reading about the great feat of engineering that is Tower Bridge.
 Here at Airedale Springs, we love to celebrate and support great engineering, no matter how big the project.
-If you require torsion, extension or compression springs, we can provide you with the quality products you require.
+If you require torsion springs, tension springs or compression springs, we can provide you with the quality products you require.
 For more information, contact us today by calling 01535 643456.